spiral/docs/components/views.md

 ?>
 ```

-In addition to that we can use 'get' method of our ViewManager to receive and instance of View and, for example, configure it before rendering:
+In addition, we can use the 'get' method of our ViewManager to receive an instance of View and, if we wanted to, configure it before rendering:

 ```php
 public function index()